 1981

-• Business founded by Joel C. Bradley, PhD, MIT, to provide isotopically labeled research compounds and NMR solvents to the new and developing commercial market for stable isotope-labeled compounds.
+Cambridge Isotope Laboratories is founded by Joel C. Bradley, PhD, MIT, to provide isotopically labeled research compounds and NMR solvents to the new and developing commercial market for stable isotope-labeled compounds.
+The company is located at 287 Albany Street, Cambridge, MA, and has four employees and one international distributor.

 1983

-• Moves from Cambridge, MA, to larger laboratory space in Woburn, MA, to accommodate the expanding staff and laboratories.
+CIL relocates its 10 employees from a second-story walkup in Cambridge, MA, to a larger space in Woburn, MA, to accommodate its expanding staff and laboratories.

 1985

-• Develops standards for EPA assessment of the contamination at Times Beach, MO, which was the “largest civilian exposure to dioxin in the US.”
+CIL develops standards for EPA assessment of the contamination at Times Beach, MO, which was the “largest civilian exposure to dioxin in the United States.”

 1986

-• Founds CIL Japan and established offices in Osaka and Tokyo.
+Cambridge Isotope Laboratories founds CIL Japan and establishes offices in Osaka and Tokyo.

 1987

-• Construction begins on $3.2 million 13C-separation facility in Xenia, OH, the largest facility of its kind at the time.
+Construction begins on a $3.2 million 13C-separation facility, Cambridge Isotope Separations (CIS), in Xenia, OH, the largest facility of its kind.

 1988